tensorpack/tensorpack/docs/tutorial/extend/trainer.md

 Tensorpack provides some trainer implementations for such tasks.
 These trainers will take care of step 1 (define the graph), with the following arguments:

-1. Some `InputDesc`, the metadata about the input.
+1. Some `tf.TensorSpec`, the signature of the input.
 2. An `InputSource`, where the input come from.
 See [Input Pipeline](input-source.html).
 3. A function which takes input tensors and returns the cost.
 4. A function which returns an optimizer.